Hamiltonian Floer theory on surfaces: Capped braids and homological linking

 \subsection{Linking of capped loops with close strands}

-For use in the sequel, we explain here a minor adaptation of the classical linking number of two loops in the plane $x,y: S^1 \rightarrow \R^2$ to two capped loops $\hat{x}$ and $\hat{y}$ such that the underlying loops $x$ and $y$ lie sufficiently close to each other in an arbitrary symplectic surface $(\Sigma,\omega)$. \\ \\ To any $x \in \mathcal{L}_0(\Sigma)$, we may associate the set
+For use in the sequel, we explain here a minor adaptation of the classical linking number of two loops in the plane $x,y: S^1 \rightarrow \R^2$ to two capped loops $\hat{x}$ and $\hat{y}$ such that the underlying loops $x$ and $y$ lie sufficiently close to each other in an arbitrary symplectic surface $(\Sigma,\omega)$.